RoboPoets/digital_human/README.md

 - [ ] Configurable iris colors
 - [X] A set of textures for various iris patterns
 - [X] Configurable limbus width and darkness
-- [X] Pupil diameter, width, and height are separately configurable
+- [X] Pupil diameter, width and height are separately configurable
 - [X] Parallax occlusion mapping
 - [X] Subsurface scattering
 - [ ] Iris caustics

+## Credits

+This repository doesn't use any third-party assets at the time of writing.